KeyboardKit/KeyboardKit/README.md

 To create a custom keyboard, either inherit the `EmojiKeyboard` class (the only one that I currently use) or create a custom one that implements the `Keyboard` protocol, then implement all keyboard functionality you need.
-A keyboard should be able to setup itself in a view.
-For now (will change pretty soon) a keyboard must also implement functionality for saving and copying images, but these will be removed in future versions, and replaced with general helper methods.
+A keyboard should be able to setup itself in a view and (if you have multiple pages) handle pages.
+Set its `delegate` property to handle any keyboard actions.

 To present your keyboard in an iOS keyboard extension, add a keyboard extension project to your app.
 Let the input view controller of the extension inherit the